Maintainer(s): Cayle Sharrock

 The aim of this proposal is to provide a very high-level perspective of the moving parts of the Tari protocol.

-The Tari network comprises three layers:
+The Tari network comprises two layers:

 - A base layer that deals with Tari coin transactions.
 It governed by a proof-of-work (PoW) blockchain that is merged-mined with Monero.
 The base layer is highly secure, decentralized and relatively slow.